SophieTech88/KinesisFirehoseProject/README.md

    - Dropped (the record was dropped intentionally by your processing logic)
    - ProcessingFailed (the record could not be transformed).
    - If a record has a status of Ok or Dropped, Kinesis Data Firehose considers it successfully processed.
 Otherwise, Kinesis Data Firehose considers it unsuccessfully processed.

+**Task 5: Debug of Size Limitation error in Lambda Function for Kinesis Firehose2**
+1. Another important edge case
+- In task 4, we discuss about the 6MB size limitation for request and response between lambda function and Kinesis Firehose.
+But we still miss one edge case.
+   - What if we only have 1 record, and the compressed record size is less than 6 MB, but the decompressed record size is larger than 6 MB?
+   - What will happen from task4 solution?
+It is no-ending cycle.
+The lambda function will try to check the size of the output record and reingest this one record to the Kinesis Firehose by trigger the put_record function again and again.
+- I guess it will cost a lot of money and we never know there is an non-ending event exist when we send a large set of data.
+2. Solution:
+- Not only check the toal_size of all records, but also check the size of each record.
+- When the size of one record is greater than 6 MB (In the code, I love to check 5 MB, leave some space.)
+- Put this one record directly to S3 bucket , following the same order of path in s3.